 A statutory cooling off period (which is 10-days) is a period of time provided to a consumer to allow them to withdraw from a consumer agreement, where that agreement was established through unsolicited marketing or sales activities.
 These include activities such as door-to-door sales and telemarketing.
 A statutory cooling off period allows a consumer to withdraw from a sales agreement within 10-days of having received a sale contract without penalty.

 If you are experiencing difficulty paying the fees by the due date and require a reasonable extension, you may complete a Fee Extension Request form.
-This form can be requested for from any of our staff members or you may access the form online here.
+This form can be requested for from any of our staff members.

 Your request will be reviewed and you will be notified within 10 working days.